SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/2.1.3/source/01overview.rst

 .. note::

-	When using the SDK you will have to first authenticate as a user with the KWS back-end and receive an OAuth 2.0 Token in return, that you'll use to setup a session.
+	When using the SDK you will have to first authenticate as a user with the KWS back-end to be able to access the complete SDK functionality.

 The Kids Web Services SDK will then handle the following topics on your behalf: